Grapple Platformer Prototype

 Design Intent

-Three symbiote-derived abilities — grapple tendril, shotgun recoil, wall adhesion — each distinct in use, all interconnected in play.
-The design question isn't speed accumulation: it's how many interesting ways a player can chain these through a given space.
+Three abilities (grapple tendril, shotgun recoil, wall adhesion), each distinct in use, all interconnected in play.
+The design question is about how many interesting ways a player can chain these through a given space.
 The skill ceiling is spatial reading and creative routing.
 The prototype exists to test whether that's actually fun.
 It is.

 Key Design Decisions